Kapasu Insurance Services Inc. Blog |

 0 Comments

+This guide breaks down what rental car insurance covers, when you should consider buying it, and when your existing insurance may already have you covered.
 Driving safely isn’t just about protecting yourself and others on the road — it also directly impacts your wallet.
 Whether you’re an experienced driver or just starting out, maintaining a clean driving record can lead to lower insurance premiums, fewer fines, and even job opportunities that require safe driving history.

 Insurance companies and employers view your driving record as a reflection of your responsibility behind the wheel.
 The fewer incidents, tickets, and violations you have, the more trust — and savings — you earn.
 If you’re a resident of Victorville, CA, where driving is part of everyday life, keeping your record spotless can make a significant difference in both your safety and your financial health.
 Let’s take a closer look at why safe driving truly pays off.
 Imagine this: you’re driving home after a long day, and another driver crashes into your vehicle.
 When the dust settles, you find out the at-fault driver doesn’t have insurance—or doesn’t have enough to pay for the damage.
 Unfortunately, this scenario is all too common.
 According to the Insurance Research Council, about 1 in 8 drivers in the U.S. are uninsured, and many more carry only the minimum coverage.